 On this auspicious occasion, let?s get into the flashback of the framework that still empowers some 95,930 websites, serves millions of purposes and helps their owners build a trustworthy relationship with their customers.
 It was this very release that helped Drupal to cement its position firmly as one of the most popular content management frameworks along with veterans like Joomla, WordPress, Blogger, and Magento, and was often the first choice for websites requiring to handle a high volume of traffic.

 Drupal that ruled the web development arena for almost 8 years was launched on February 13, 2008, and it became a game changer for the community and the world in no time.
-In this span, comparing with Drupal 5 statistics, the number of Drupal 6 websites increased exponentially by 66.25 times.
+In this span, compared with Drupal 5 statistics, the number of Drupal 6 websites increased exponentially by 66.25 times.

 Top 5 Features